-- In the address bar enter chrome://plugins and press Enter.
+- In the address bar enter chrome://extensions and press Enter.

-- When the list of plugins appear, click on Details.
+- When the list of plugins appears, click on Details.

-- Locate Chrome PDF Viewer and make sure that it’s enabled.
+- Locate the Chrome PDF Viewer and make sure that it’s enabled.

 - If you see Adobe PDF Plug-In For Firefox and Netscape in the list of plugins, make sure that you disable it by clicking the Disable button next to the plugin name.